What Is Fiber Internet?

 Fiber-optic cables can carry more data than the copper wires used in DSL and cable networks.
 For users, that translates to faster download speeds and much faster upload speeds.
 Fiber's light signals travel faster than the electrical signals used in cable and DSL, so it takes less time for your information to travel to provider's central hub and back.

 By relying on light instead of electricity to transmit data, fiber-optic signals can travel about 100 times further than copper without degrading, and the infrastructure supports enough bandwidth to avoid network congestion.
-Do you ever experience slowdowns in your Internet speeds during peak usage hours?
-Fiber Internet users don't.
+Do you ever experience slowdowns at 5 PM or during weekends?
+Fiber to the Home Internet users don't.

 One of Fiber's lesser known qualities is that it's more environmentally friendly than copper wires.
 This is because unlike the mining of copper, fiber's production does not have a very large environmental impact.
 Fiber reduces waste and helps decrease greenhouse gas emissions.
 Also, its utilization of light enables it to use up to twelve times less energy than copper.